 The temple of literature is located south of the Thăng Long citadel and covers an area of 54,000 square meters.

 Built in 1070 by the third emperor of the Lý dynasty Thánh Tông, it was the country’s first academy in honor of the wise Confucius.
-Between 1076 and 1915, the sons of the mandarins, aristocrats, and gifted bourgeois studies at this institution.
+Between 1076 and 1915, the sons of the mandarins, aristocrats, and gifted bourgeois studied at this institution.

 In 1484, King Lê Thánh Tông commissioned stone steles to honor the most outstanding students.
 Each stele was placed on the back of a stone turtle.
 In Vietnamese culture, the turtle is one of the four holy animals and stands for wisdom and longevity.

 The Temple of Literature is accessible only from Quốc Tử Giám.
 I’m not mentioning this because I have nothing more interesting to write, but because I was a little tired from walking the whole morning.
-Therefore, I was quite disappointed when I reached the site at the opposite side and had to walk aaaall the way down to Quốc Tử Giám.
+Therefore, I was quite disappointed when I reached the site on the opposite side and had to walk aaaall the way down to Quốc Tử Giám.

 Temple Of Literature Văn Miếu-Quốc Tử Giám